gyovanysantos/oracle-automated-cpu-patching/README.md

 # Oracle Automated CPU Patching

 ## Overview
 This repository provides scripts and automation tools for System Administrators to streamline the process of patching Oracle WebLogic Server and upgrading Java.
 The goal is to ensure secure, consistent, and efficient patch management in enterprise environments.
+The scripts are based on Oracle recommendations for applying SPBAT patches.

 ## Features
 - Automated patching of Oracle WebLogic Server